Organic Toothpaste

 Hydroxyapatite toothpastes contain hydroxyapatite particles in

-Studies show Effects of the physical properties of nano-sized hydroxyapatite crystals on cellular toxicity in renal epithelial cells:
+HAP Crystal Shapes: Studies show Effects of the physical properties of nano-sized hydroxyapatite crystals on cellular toxicity in renal epithelial cells:

 The cytotoxicity of the four kinds of HAP crystals was ranked as follows: H-Sphere > H-Needle > H-Rod > H-Plate.
 The cytotoxicity of each crystal was positively correlated with low absolute zeta potential, conduciveness to internalized morphology, large specific surface area and aspect ratio, and small particle size.
 These results indicated that nano-HAP could damage HK-2 cells, and the physical properties of HAP crystals play a vital effect in their cytotoxicity.
+Also, companies using N-HAP don’t differentiate or disclose particle size or shape, and it’s not always apparent if nanoparticles are being used.

 “Does the SCCS have any further scientific concerns with regard to the use of hydroxyapatite (nano) in oral cosmetic products?
 This Opinion is not applicable to hydroxyapatite (nano) composed of needle-shaped particles.
 Although the use of hydroxyapatite (nano) is indicated also for breath spray, no data were provided to allow assessment of consumer safety from inhalation exposure.
 Therefore, this Opinion is not applicable to sprayable products that might lead to exposure of the consumer’s lungs to nanoparticles by inhalation.”